 The VTT company is developing the production of coffee through plant cells in his laboratory in Finland.
 In the process, cell cultures floating in nutrient-filled bioreactors are used to produce various animal and plant-based products.

-“At VTT, this project was part of our overall effort to develop the biotechnological production of everyday and household products conventionally produced by agriculture.
-For this, we use many different hosts, such as microbes, but also plant cells, "says the doctor Heiko Rischer, head of the research team of VTT.
+“At VTT, this project was part of our overall effort to develop biotechnological production of conventionally agriculturally produced everyday and household products.
+For this, we use many different hosts, such as microbes, but also plant cells,” says Dr Heiko Rischer, head of the research team of VTT.

 How was “cellular” coffee born?

-Cellular coffee was born by establishing its cell lines in the laboratory and transferring them to bioreactors to start producing biomass.
+“Cellular” coffee was born by establishing its cell lines in the laboratory and transferring them into bioreactors to start producing biomass.
 After the biomass analysis, a roasting process was developed and the cups of the black drink were finally evaluated by a panel of "tasters"

-The entire procedure required input from several disciplines and experts in the fields of plant biotechnology, chemistry and food science.
+The entire procedure required the contribution of different disciplines and experts in the fields of plant biotechnology, chemistry and food science.

 Is it a ciofeca? (who knows how this word will be translated into 10 languages).